LearnMetabarcoding/LearnMetabarcoding/sphinx/source/filtering/freq_filtering_and_denoising.rst

 Denoising by sample
 -------------------

 The standard usage of **UNOISE** works on the entire dataset, thus considers the frequency of ASVs relative to one another over the entire dataset.
 However, individual samples within a dataset are rarely evenly sequenced, therefore some ASVs may be rarer because they occur in undersequenced samples, not because they are errors.
 It may be more appropriate to denoise on the level of individual samples.
-If you'd like to try this out, you can try out this extension: `Extension: Denoising by sample <denoise_by_sample>`.
+If you'd like to try this out, you can try out this extension: :ref:`Extension: Denoising by sample <denoise_by_sample>`.
 Note it may take a little while so you may choose to come back to this later.

 Other software
 --------------